 So Many Lawsuits Due to SAP Project Implementations

-Deloitte has been sued for the WaMu failure, for approving fraudulent financial statements.
+Deloitte has been sued for the WaMu failure to approve fraudulent financial statements.
 Similar suits are in the works or have occurred from Symbol Technologies, Parmalat, and Bears Stearns.

 A Larger Cultural Problem at Deloitte

 In addition to the type of failure that leads to a lawsuit, Deloitte has an extremely contentious relationship with a number of its SAP accounts.
 One of these being Applied Materials, which is considered a nightmare account by many consultants at Deloitte.
-Many Deloitte consultants complain that the project problems, which are often caused by Deloitte partners (senior level decision makers) which created bad blood for the client.
+Many Deloitte consultants complain that the project problems are often caused by Deloitte partners (senior level decision makers), which created bad blood for the client.
 This then ends up being placed in the consultant’s lap.
-Furthermore, there is very little accountability at Deloitte at the higher levels so that the senior members can drop any problems on the account to the most junior members of the company.
+Furthermore, there is very little accountability at Deloitte at the higher levels so that the senior members can drop any problems on the account to the company’s most junior members.

-Furthermore, there is very little accountability at Deloitte at the higher levels so that the senior members can drop any problems on the account to the most junior members of the company.
+Furthermore, there is very little accountability at Deloitte at the higher levels so that the senior members can drop any problems on the account to the company’s most junior members.

-Deloitte does not invest in sufficient training or infrastructure.
+Deloitte does not invest insufficient training or infrastructure.
 So its SAP sandboxes are supported on a shoestring budget, and some configuration that has been specialized for specific markets appears only to get lost because there is insufficient maintenance.
-Deloitte makes very high margins off of their clients, but those monies do not flow to consulting infrastructure.
-These are just a few signals that the partner level is pulling too much compensation from the company, and not giving enough for the operations of the business.
+Deloitte makes very high margins off their clients, but those monies do not flow to the consulting infrastructure.
+These are just a few signals that the partner level is pulling too much compensation from the company and not giving enough for the business’s operations.

 Change Order Sales Approach

-I have it from both a reliable source as well as personally experiencing this on a Deloitte project of a certain way that Deloitte behaves that, due to the number of times it has occurred, would make it highly unlikely that this is simply a coincidence.
+I have it from both a reliable source and personally experiencing this on a Deloitte project of a certain way that Deloitte behaves that, due to the number of times it has occurred, would make it highly unlikely that this is simply a coincidence.

 The steps work like this:

-- Based on the sales approach of providing an initial price that is appealing to the customer, Deloitte low bids the project.
+- Based on the sales approach of providing an initial price appealing to the customer, Deloitte low bids the project.